Where is the church located?

 Our worship service begins at 9:30 AM Sundays.
 Special services are held for Advent, Christmas, Lent, Holy Week, Ascension and Thanksgiving.
 Service times are announced.

 We practice a liturgical style of worship at St. John.
 Christian liturgy is a formal pattern of worship that incorporates many traditions that have been in use since the founding of Christianity.
 A typical worship service at St. John includes the confession and absolution of sins, several readings from the Bible, a sermon focused on the redemptive work of our savior Jesus Christ, prayer, and the singing of psalms, hymns, and spiritual songs.

-We also set aside time for fellowship after services when members and guests can visit over coffee and snacks, as well as Little Lights Sunday School for children through age 10 and a more in-depth Bible study for adults.
+We also set aside time for fellowship after the worship service, when members and guests can visit over coffee and snacks, as well as a more in-depth Bible study for adults after Sunday service.